Skip to main content

 Who uses it

-This application provides eligible J-1 and J-2 nonimmigrants the opportunity to apply for a waiver of this requirement, submit evidence in accordance with the What Evidence Must You Submit section of the Instructions, as described in the How to Apply for a U.S. guide, as described in the O-1 Evidence Checklist guide.
+This application provides eligible J-1 and J-2 nonimmigrants the opportunity to apply for a waiver of this requirement, submit evidence in accordance with the What Evidence Must You Submit section of the Instructions, as described in the How to Apply for a U.S. guide.

 When it is used